 I try to create art that captures, through drawing and writing, some of what brings gladness, color, beauty, and laughter into our lives.

-When I was a young girl I was called Pat, and like the bull, Ferdinand in Robert McCloskey’s classic book, (although he was under the branches and I was amongst them), my favorite haunt was high in the branches of a backyard apple tree, happily observing the peaceful things around me.
+When I was a child, I was called Pat, and like the bull, Ferdinand, in Robert McCloskey’s classic book, (although Ferdinand was under the branches and I was amongst them), my favorite place to be was high in the branches of our backyard apple tree, alone, and happily observing the world around me.

-In elementary school a jumble of shapes, colors, and pattern, all clamored for my attention, distracting me from the drone of explanations coming from the front of the room.
-Atlases full of cheerful maps, vibrant illustrations in readers and the weekly art lesson helped me endure the days.
+In elementary school, a jumble of shapes, colors, and patterns, all clamoured for my attention, distracting me from the drone coming from the front of the room.
+Atlases full of cheerful maps, vibrant illustrations in old readers, and the weekly Friday art lesson helped me endure the days.
 Like many artists, doodling all over my notebooks helped me concentrate.

 Other About Me Stuff…

-After two years of fine art studies at university, I switched to a career in education, receiving a Bachelor of Education degree specializing in Art Education.
-I completed as many studio art and design courses as possible during that time and have continued to hone my skills through books, workshops and programs.
+After two years of fine art studies at the University of Victoria, I switched to a career in education.
+I received a Bachelor of Education degree specializing in Art Education and filled my course load with as many studio art and design courses as possible.
+Since then I’ve continued to hone my skills through books, workshops, classes and programs.

-As well as teaching kindergarten, and visual arts to all grades for 20 years, I have completed both web and print design certification programs.
+As well as teaching kindergarten and visual arts to all grades for 20 years, I’ve completed both web and print design certification programs.